dhirajnitk/NNetEigen/README.md

 # NNetEigen

-A fast matrix-based approach to computing the output from a kMulti layer perceptron neural network using Stochastic gradient descent
+A fast matrix-based approach to computing the output from a Multi layer perceptron neural network using Stochastic gradient descent

 ### Usage